Guest Posts

 Anatomy

 The retina is located at the back of your eye.
-The retina is a thin tissue layer that contains millions of nerve cells.
-The nerve cells are sensitive to light.
-A main purpose of your eye is to focus light on the retina.
-The choroid is the lining underneath the retina.
-The choroid contains blood vessels that supply your retina with blood and oxygen to keep it healthy.
+It is a thin tissue layer containing millions of nerve cells that are sensitive to light.
+The primary purpose of your eye is to focus light on the retina.
+The choroid, located underneath the retina, contains blood vessels supplying the retina with blood and oxygen to keep it healthy.

 Cones and rods are specialized receptor cells in the retina.
-Cones are specialized for color vision and detailed vision, such as for reading or identifying distant objects.
-Cones work best with bright light.
+Cones are specialized for color and detailed vision, such as reading or identifying distant objects.
+They work best with bright light.
 The greatest concentration of cones is found in the macula and fovea at the center of the retina.
-The macula is the center of visual attention.
-The fovea is the site of visual acuity or best visual sharpness.
-Rods are specialized receptor cells that are located throughout the rest of the retina.
+The macula is the center of visual attention, and the fovea is the site of visual acuity or best visual sharpness.
+Rods, which are located throughout the rest of the retina, are specialized receptor cells.

 Your eyes contain more rods than cones.
-Rods work best in low light.
-Rods perceive blacks, whites, and grays, but not colors.
-They detect general shapes.
-Rods are used for night vision and peripheral vision.
-High concentrations of rods at the outer portions of your retina act as motion detectors in your peripheral or side vision.
+Rods work best in low light and perceive blacks, whites, and grays but not colors.
+They detect general shapes and are used for night vision and peripheral vision.
+High concentrations of rods at the outer portions of your retina act as motion detectors in your peripheral vision.

 Diagnosis